DASVDD: Deep Autoencoding Support Vector Data Descriptor for Anomaly Detection: Conclusion

 \section{Conclusion}

-In this paper, we proposed DASVDD, a semi-supervised anomaly detection method that jointly trains an autoencoder and an SVDD on the autoencoder latent representation so that the autoencoder learns to map the normal data to the minimum volume enclosing hyper-sphere, during the training phase.
+In this paper, we proposed DASVDD, a one-class anomaly detection method that jointly trains an autoencoder and an SVDD on the autoencoder latent representation so that the autoencoder learns to map the normal data to the minimum volume enclosing hypersphere, during the training phase.
 Previous works have used autoencoders as a means for feature reduction to feed it into a classical one-class classifier such as SVDD.
-We defined a customized anomaly score which is a combination of reconstruction error of the autoencoder and the distance of the lower-dimensional mapping from the hyper-sphere center.
+We defined a customized anomaly score which is a combination of the reconstruction error of the autoencoder and the distance of the lower-dimensional mapping from the hypersphere center.
 The objective of our model is to minimize this anomaly score on the normal data during training.
 We also proposed an effective heuristic for finding a suitable value for the hyperparameter of DASVDD prior to training.
-Our empirical results on five benchmark datasets have shown that DASVDD outperforms several state-of-the-art anomaly detection algorithms.
+Our empirical results on seven benchmark datasets have shown that DASVDD outperforms several state-of-the-art anomaly detection algorithms.
 We also showed that DASVDD does not suffer from problems such as hypersphere collapse that other algorithms may encounter.
+It can also be applied to a wide range of input types since it does not rely on any data-specific transformation.
 Future studies can explore the efficiency of our method on other domains of application as well as ways to improve its performance by proposing new schemes for hyperparameter tuning and network architecture.